projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

- * Your installation is in the `projectcontour` namespace.
+ * Your installation is in the `projectsesame` namespace.
  * You are using our [quickstart example][18] deployments.
  * Your cluster can take few minutes of downtime.

-Then the simplest way to upgrade to 1.4.0 is to delete the `projectcontour` namespace and reapply one of the example configurations:
+Then the simplest way to upgrade to 1.4.0 is to delete the `projectsesame` namespace and reapply one of the example configurations:

 ```bash
 $ kubectl delete namespace projectsesame
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.4.0/sesame.yaml
 ```

-This will remove both the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove both the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

-**Note:** If you deployed Contour into a different namespace than `projectcontour` with a standard example, please delete that namespace.
+**Note:** If you deployed Sesame into a different namespace than `projectsesame` with a standard example, please delete that namespace.
-Then in your editor of choice do a search and replace for `projectcontour` and replace it with your preferred name space and apply the updated manifest.
+Then in your editor of choice do a search and replace for `projectsesame` and replace it with your preferred name space and apply the updated manifest.

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.3.0 to 1.4.0 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.3.0 to 1.4.0 changes manually.

-#### Upgrade to Contour 1.4.0
+#### Upgrade to Sesame 1.4.0

-Change the Contour image version to `docker.io/projectcontour/contour:v1.4.0`
+Change the Sesame image version to `docker.io/projectsesame/Sesame:v1.4.0`

-Because there has been a change to Envoy to add a serviceaccount, you need to reapply the Contour CRDs and RBAC.
+Because there has been a change to Envoy to add a serviceaccount, you need to reapply the Sesame CRDs and RBAC.

 From within a clone of the repo, checkout `release-1.4`, then you can: